-Just because you are wealthy doesn’t mean you are debt free and just because you are debt free doesn’t mean you are any different from other parents.
+Just because you are wealthy doesn’t mean you are debt-free, and just because you are debt-free doesn’t mean you are different from other parents.

-To earn money you have to work hard and perhaps in time money will come rolling in on a passive level but for the majority of people going to work for a pay cheque is a daily reality.
+To earn money, you have to work hard, and perhaps in time, money will roll in on a passive level, but for most people, working for a paycheck is a daily reality.

 The difference for some folks is how much they are getting paid and how much debt they have to their name.

-What is your net worth?
-Because if you’re wealthy then you get everything on life handed to you on a silver platter including your parenting abilities.
+Because if you’re wealthy, you get everything handed to you on a silver platter, including your parenting abilities.

-You also get to outsource all of your parental duties so you don’t have to worry about going to Johnny’s school play or Julie’s singing lesson recital.
+You also get to outsource your parental duties, so you don’t have to worry about attending Johnny’s school play or Julie’s singing lesson recital.

-These differences change how you are viewed by others especially those who believe that you have an easier life because of the money you earn or have in the bank.
+These differences change how others view you, especially those who believe you have an easier life because of the money you earn or have in the bank.

 It Must Be Nice To Be Wealthy Parents

-Last week Mrs. CBB was told by another parent at our son’s school while waiting for the bell to ring that it must be nice to stay home and not work or have to worry about money.
+Last week, Mrs. CBB was told by another parent at our son’s school while waiting for the bell to ring that it must be nice to stay home and not work or worry about money.

-The conversation went something like this after initial chit-chat;
+The conversation went something like this after the initial chit-chat;

 - Mom: So, what do you do for a living?

-- Mom: Oh, that must be nice, I have to go to work 5 days a week.
-Boy, I wish I could just stay home and lounge around.
-Your husband must have a good job or did you win the lottery? (insert laughter) So did you stay home with your son the entire 4 years or did he go to daycare?
+- Mom: Oh, that must be nice; I have to go to work five days a week.
+Boy, I wish I could stay home and lounge around.
+Your husband must have a good job, or did you win the lottery? (insert laughter) So, did you stay home with your son for four years, or did he go to daycare?

-- Mrs. CBB: Yes, I stayed home with him for the entire time leading up to starting elementary school and we put him in daycare for a short time to prepare him for school.
+- Mrs. CBB: Yes, I stayed home with him the entire time leading up to starting elementary school, and we put him in daycare for a short time to prepare him for school.

 - Mom: How are you able to stay home and not work?
 You must be wealthy parents, haha!

-- Mrs. CBB: In fact we are debt free and rich by our own definition (meaning we all value the word, “rich” differently) but we still have the same worries and stresses as other people about money.
+- Mrs. CBB: We are debt-free and wealthy by definition (meaning we all value the word “rich” differently), but we still have the same worries and stresses as other people about money.

-- Mom: Well, you’re still lucky to stay home and I bet you’re little guy gets spoiled rotten by you two with all the money you have.
+- Mom: Well, you’re still lucky to stay home, and I bet your little guy gets spoiled rotten by you two with all the money you have.

 - Mrs. CBB: Sigh.
 Smile.

-- Mom: Have a great day Stay at home parent, haha!
+- Mom: Have a great day, home parent, haha!

 - Mrs. CBB: Smiles and waves.

-This conversation above is why we’ve held back many times not saying a thing about being debt free or even that Mrs. CBB was able to stay home with our son.
+The money conversation is why we’ve held back many times, not saying a thing about being debt-free or even that Mrs. CBB was able to stay home with our son.

 Prioritizing Your Day

-They all have money but they want their kids to grow up to be normal, like every other kid on the block.
+They all have money but want their kids to grow up daily, like every other kid on the block.

-The list goes on and on where wealthy parents have babies and people think that parenting is easier for them because they have the money to buy help.
+The list goes on where wealthy parents have babies, and people think parenting is easier because they have the money to buy help.

-What is concerning about this is why money becomes more important over just parenting the best way we can utilizing resources which are available to us.
+What is concerning about this is why money becomes more critical than just parenting the best way we can utilize available resources.

-It doesn’t matter if your house is not cleaned every single day or that the laundry is mounting in piles by the washer.
-We get the opportunity to pick and choose what we want to get done on a daily basis.
+It doesn’t matter if your house is not cleaned daily or if the laundry is mounting in piles by the washer.

-Life means you live so unless your home is filthy then you are doing nothing more than living and balancing your days like everyone else with or without spare cash.
+Life means you live, so unless your home is filthy, you are doing nothing more than living and balancing your days like everyone else, with or without spare cash.

 Effective Parenting Costs Nothing

-Parenting means more than just money which means that by allowing yourself as a parent to be the best parent you can is crucial to their success and your happiness.
+Parenting means more than just money, which means that allowing yourself as a parent to be the best parent you can is crucial to their success and your happiness.